canonical/ubuntu-pro-client/dev-docs/tutorial/contribute_docs.md

-This will build *and serve* the documentation at `http://127.0.0.1:8000` -- this gives you a live preview of any changes you make (and save) to the documentation without needing to continually rebuild.
+This will build *and serve* the documentation at `http://127.0.0.1:8000` -- this gives you a live preview of any changes you make (and save) to the documentation without needing to manually rebuild.

 ## Doc testing